 •Email marketing has to be appropriately targeted.
 There have been tremendous volumes of information posted on targeting email marketing.
 Without appropriate targeting of specific demographics, most commercial emails are going to go completely unread.
 Most people receive dozens of emails every day, and for the most part they delete them without opening.
 Email marketing is a science: there are countless studies regarding exactly what gets someone to click on an email and open it.
 Professional marketing knowledge is required.

-•Video marketing covers many types of video.
+•Video email examples.
 From standard commercials to in-depth explainer videos, there are dozens of types of video that a company can choose from.
 But only some of these video formats lend themselves to an email distribution channel.
 For the purposes of email marketing, videos need to be very specific and need to speak directly to the consumer.
 Each video has to be tailored to the email marketing campaign (and the opposite is also true) for it to be truly effective.
 General videos, such as commercials, are not well-suited to the format.

 •Email marketing requires contacts.
 Email “cold calling” usually doesn’t result in a sale; instead, email addresses need to be appropriately sourced so that all messages are directed to customers who could be truly interested in your product.
 Rather than attempting to convince someone to purchase your product, most email marketing is targeted towards educating customers on why they already needed your product, That means that you also need to invest some time in developing your email list before you can begin your email campaign.